Nikolai Siemens group - "Infectious Diseases"

 This research is performed with a number of international and national collaborators, including: Anna Norrby-Teglund (Karolinska Institutet, Stockholm, Sweden), Lakshmi Rajagopal (Seattle Children's Research Institute, Seattle, WA, USA), Bernd Kreikemeyer (University of Rostock, Rostock, Germany).

-Project start: Nov.
-2022 | Main experimentators: Katharina E. Folz & Constantin Klein | Funding: DFG (German Research Foundation)
+Main experimentators: Katharina E. Folz & Constantin Klein | Funding: DFG (German Research Foundation)

 Key collaborators